d3yii2/d3codes/README.md

 ```
 ### Printer
-For printing direct from the server.
+For printing direct from the Windows server.
 Use Chrome for converting to PDF and for sending to printer use   PDFtoPrinter http://www.columbia.edu/~em36/pdftoprinter.html

 To composer add repository https://github.com/uldisn/php-exec.git